mateuslucch/rock-paper-scissors/README.md

 Ver.
 2.0 - Rock-Paper-Scissors exercise from JavaScript Basics-DOM manipulation.</br>
 Added JS script on a separate file.
 No need of console to play.
 Need a prettier and more informative UI.</br>

+Ver.
+2.1 - Rock-Paper-Scissors exercise from JavaScript Basics-DOM manipulation.</br>
+Added better and more informative UI.</br>